valencik/mastersAPSC/documents/thesis/thesis.md

 ## Proposed Improvements
 The primary function of the developed application is increased accessibility to exploration of the Nuclear Science References data.
-This includes the authors documented, the papers recorded and keyworded, their links, and all available metadata for the nearly 120 years.
+This includes the authors documented, the entries recorded and keyworded, their links, and all available metadata for the nearly 120 years.
 The application makes use of a web interface to aid in increasing accessibility.
 All one needs in order to use the application is a modern web browser.
 Interactive visualizations are used to encourage exploring the data.